tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 `deliverySchedule.position` should be unique within the schedule line and never change.
 Never renumber or re-use `deliverySchedule.position`s.
 {% endhint %}

+#### Secondary line fields

+- `terms`: TO DO
+- `projectNumber`:  TO DO
+- `productionNumber`:  TO DO
+- `salesOrderNumber`:  TO DO
+- `properties`: are key-value based custom fields.
+You can use as many as needed, but too many will clutter the portal.
+Use `\n` for line breaks.
+- `notes`: are simple custom fields.You can use as many as needed, but too many will clutter the portal.
+Use `\n` for line breaks.

 #### New order meta data